Noah-dev2217/fascinatecopy-second-brain/README.md

 ├── README.md           ← you are here
 ├── INSTALL.md          ← step-by-step install
 ├── FIRST_INGEST.md     ← hand-held first ingest
+├── USING_IT.md         ← daily habits and reusable prompts
 ├── template/           ← files that get copied into your vault │   ├── CLAUDE.md
 │   ├── karpathy-llm-wiki-idea.md